 In 1985, British Coal announced its intention to build Europe's biggest Super-Pit, here.

 A map showing the Super-Pit area, with Cromwell Lane-Hob Lane running across its centre, was published on the front page of the Coventry Evening Telegraph.

 The plan was to mine 115 square kilometers around Burton Green.
 This would have included the entire area beneath the town of Kenilworth.

-There was some very strong local opposition to the plan.
+There was very strong local opposition to the plan.

 The photo at the left shows Kenilworth residents marching to a rally held on the green outside Kenilworth Castle.

 The article at the right, from the Coventry Telegraph, is a report of a speech given to local businessmen by the Energy Minister, Mr Peter Walker.

 This article reports the views of Rev Trevor Cooper, who lived in Tile Hill.
 You can click on the image to enlarge it.

 The Church supported the project on the basis that a new coal mine would bring 600 jobs to Coventry.